How to Avoid and Manage Project Delays from Project Failure

 Establish how long it will take to complete the project with the delay and how much that will cost.
 Get a breakdown of what the delay will do to your budget.

 Find out what your team is able to deliver by the original due date, staying in budget.
 Once the team has established what’s possible, you can update your client and present the new options.

-With your adjusted plan decided, you need to prioritize tasks.
+With your adjusted plan decided, you need to prioritize tasks with the help of Kanban boards.
 Reevaluate the original project plan you made and see what tasks have already been accomplished, which can be eliminated, and which may need to move up or down your team’s priority list.

 If the best option for your project is to change the due date, set new deadlines for each of the tasks and benchmarks in your project plan.
 As discussed above, make sure the new deadlines are realistic given the delays you’ve experienced and the capacity of your team.

 Communicate, communicate, communicate!
 Keep your team informed of every delay, change of plans, and altered client expectations.
-Every member of the team should be able to see when tasks are due and what major deadlines are approaching.
+By using task management in projects, every member of the team should be able to see when tasks are due and what major deadlines are approaching.
 Don’t forget to communicate with your clients as well.

 They’re surely stressed by the delay (even if they’re to blame for it), and clear, reassuring communication from you will help ease minds and preserve business relationships.

-If you’re a project manager relying on spreadsheets and calendar alerts to keep your schedule and avoid delays, you’re probably pretty stressed.
-Using a digital project management tool can streamline your project management process, give visibility to your whole team, and help avoid costly delays.
+If you’re a project manager relying on spreadsheets for projects and calendar alerts to keep your schedule and avoid delays, you’re probably pretty stressed.
+Using the best project management software can streamline your project management process, give visibility to your whole team, and help avoid costly delays.

 A good project management tool should have kanban boards, to-do lists, task management, and collaboration tools.
 Start using Kissflow Projects for free and see how it can help you avoid costly project delays.